February 22, 2013 at 12:39 am (Clements Family, Lee Family, Ray City Georgia)

 Jesse Thomas Webb, who sold his store in Rays Mill, was a son of Mary and John L. Webb, of the Connells Mill District.
 After selling his store in Rays Mill he moved to Tifton, GA and opened a store there.

 William Manson Carter was a son of Lorenzo D. Carter and Anna Eliza Fender, and brother of Lessie E. Carter.
+In 1917 he worked as a druggist for C. O. Terry.

 William Henry Edward Terry came to Ray City about 1910 and built the first brick building in the new town.